List of coasts of Florida

 There are many names that can refer to various parts of the coastline of the peninsular US state of Florida.
 The coast by be divided by contact with bodies of water or beaches but there are many different names to different parts of the state's shoreline.

 Coasts by body of water

-The peninsular coast of the US state of Florida is formed from contact with three main large bodies of water: the open Atlantic Ocean to the east, the Caribbean Sea to the south, and the Gulf of Mexico to the West.
+The peninsular coast of the US state of Florida is formed from contact with three main large bodies of water: the open Atlantic Ocean to the east, the Caribbean Sea to the south, and the Gulf of Mexico to the West (making part of the larger Gulf Coast of the United States).
 The Southern coast includes the Biscayne Bay, Florida Bay, and Whitewater Bay while the Western coast has Tampa Bay, Waccasassa Bay, Apalachee Bay, and Choctawhatchee Bay.

 Named coasts

 Some of them are official names while others are unofficial names used by marketers for tourism purposes and may have even fallen into general disuse.
 Coasts can overlap.
 The following officially and unofficially named coasts (proceeding roughly clockwise from northeasternmost shore):